aehrc/gp-naps-fhir/input/pagecontent/index.md

 - data privacy and security controls

 ### Design queries to resolve
+- What makes this General Practice?
+It it a GP system regardless of whether it's in an aged care facility? or is that the data is coming from a General Practice organization?
 - Microbiology - only tests with results? or include tests ordered?
 - Microbiology - is specimen type required in addition to test ordered? - recommend removal of Specimen profile unless required for specimen type
 - Microbiology - collection date - can this be supported as a Period? or only date time?